giantswarm/cloudflared-app/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/cloudflared-app.svg?style=shield)](https://circleci.com/gh/giantswarm/cloudflared-app)

-# cloudflared chart
+# Cloudflared chart

-Giant Swarm offers a cloudflared App which can be installed in workload clusters.
+Giant Swarm offers a Cloudflared App which can be installed in workload clusters.
-Here we define the cloudflared chart with its templates and default configuration.
+Here we define the Cloudflared chart with its templates and default configuration.

 ## What is this app?
-This app allows you to launch [Cloudflare Argo Tunnels](https://www.cloudflare.com/en-gb/products/argo-tunnel/) and then route directly to services inside of your cluster.
+This app allows you to launch [Cloudflare Tunnels](https://www.cloudflare.com/en-gb/products/tunnel/) and then route directly to services inside of your cluster.
 This approach bypasses any external ingress paths and can also be configured to bypass Kubernetes Ingress